 Guyana Goldfield Inc. ("GGI") has agreed to provide established logistical and geological support to Guyana Precious.
-Four directors act on both the boards of Guyana Precious and GGI.
-In addition, the Chief Executive Officer ("CEO") and CFO are common to both companies.
+GGI is a significant shareholder of Guyana Precious and four directors act on both the boards of Guyana Precious and GGI.
+In addition, the Chief Executive Officer ("CEO") is common to both companies.
 GGI and Guyana Precious have signed an "area of influence" agreement, which restricts Guyana Precious from participating in property acquisition and development within a defined area of GGI's exploration and development activities in Guyana.
 In addition, GGI will have a right of first opportunity to acquire advanced stage properties in which there is a defined resource.